Time (2021 TV series): Reception

 Writing in The Guardian, Lucy Mangan wrote: "The performances of Bean and Graham are, even though we have come to expect brilliance from them both, astonishing.
 So, too, are those from everyone in smaller roles, none of which is underwritten or sketchy, and who thicken the drama into something more profoundly moving and enraging at every turn".
 Billie Schwab Dunn, writing for Metro, praised the show, which was "elevated by the central performances – particularly Bean, who gently grounds us and provides a beam of light in all that darkness".

+Camilla Long of The Times says Bella Ramsey's performance was "transfixing, screaming and huffing through the first episode like a scab-infested skunk, going from spitting rage to wide-eyed giggles in a glimmer."

+For series one, review aggregator website Rotten Tomatoes reported a 100% approval rating based on 23 critic reviews.
+The website's critics consensus reads, "Time's heavy load can be challenging, but strong writing and a magnificent performance from Sean Bean make for an incredible, thought-provoking watch."
+For series two, Rotten Tomatoes reported a 93% approval rating based on 15 critic reviews.
+The website's critics consensus reads, "Time's second season can be grinding and grueling, but its exemplary ensemble ensures that it is never less than riveting."
+On Metacritic, series one scored 82 out of 100, based on 7 critics, indicating "universal acclaim", and series two scored 80 out of 100, based on 9 critics, indicating "generally favorable".